RezkiPlay/RezkiPlay/README.md

 - 👋 Hi, I’m @RezkiPlay
 - 👀 I’m interested in software and web developing also modding some gamees
 - 🌱 I’m currently learning c++ and python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on 🍃
-- 📫 How to reach me ...
+- 📫 How to reach me + Discord(rezkiplay)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: i like ice and coffee